rkitover/android-tablet-setup-guide/README.md

 3. Go to `Settings -> Display` and turn on `Dark Mode`.
 If your version of Android does not have dark mode, I do not recommend using a dark mode app, those do not work very well, just turn on dark mode in your apps individually.

-4. Go to `Settings -> Display -> Screen Timeout` set to 10 minutes.
+4. Go to `Settings -> Display -> Screen Timeout` and set it to 10 minutes.

 5. Install your favorite launcher, I recommend Smart Launcher, many people like Nova and Lawnchair.

 6. Install Rotation Control by CrapeMyrtle from the Play store.
-Open the app and turn on `Start controlling` and `Start on boot`.
-From the notification area tap the landscape lock button which looks like this:
+Open the app and turn on `Start Controlling` and `Start on Boot`.
+From the notification area, click the landscape lock button which looks like this:

 ```
   ******